-Outside air is drawn in by the fan and fed via the evaporator (heat exchanger).
+Outside air is drawn in by the ventilator and fed via the evaporator (heat exchanger).
 The evaporator cools the air, i.e. extracts heat from it.
 This extracted heat is then transferred to the working medium (refrigerant) in the evaporator.

-The heat is "pumped" to a higher temperature level by increasing its pressure with the aid of an electrically driven compressor.
+The heat is "pumped" to a higher temperature level by increasing its pressure with the aid of the electrically driven compressors.
 It is then transferred to the heating water via the liquefier (heat exchanger).

 Electrical energy is used to raise the temperature level of the heat from the environment.
-Since the energy extracted from the air is transferred to the heating water, this type of unit is referred to as an air-to-water heat pump.
+Since the energy extracted from the air is transferred to the heating water, this type of device is referred to as an air-to-water heat pump.